tapis-project/documentation/source/getting-started/index.rst

 .. code-block:: text

-    import json
-    from tapipy.tapis import Tapis
-    t = Tapis(base_url='https://training.tapis.io', username='<userid>', password='************')
     t.apps.createAppVersion(**app_def)

 Application Arguments
 ^^^^^^^^^^^^^^^^^^^^^

 With appArgs parameter you can specify one or more command line arguments for the user application.
 Arguments specified in the application definition are appended to those in the submission request.
-Metadata can be attached to any argument.
+Metadata can be attached to any argument:

-Submitting a Job

 .. code-block:: text

-  #Submit job to run the sentiment analysis application
+  # Modify Job submission arguments
-    pa= {
+    pa = {
         "parameterSet": {
         "appArgs": [
                 {"arg": "--sentences"},
                 {"arg": "\"This is great\" \"This is not fun\""}
             ]
         }}

-    # Submit a job

 Submitting a job
 ^^^^^^^^^^^^^^^^^^^^^

-Running a job only requires 3 items: a name (Job name), an app_id, and the app_id version.
+Running a job only requires 3 items: a Job name (name), an app_id, and the app_id version.
 If you have not specified the Execution System in your application, you will need to specify it when submitting a job.

 A simple submission would look like this:

 .. code-block:: text

-  job_response_vm=client.jobs.submitJob(name='sentiment analysis',description='sentiment analysis with hugging face transformer pipelines',appId=app_id,appVersion='0.2',execSystemId=system_id_vm, **pa)
+  job_response = t.jobs.submitJob(
+      name='sentiment analysis',
+      appId=app_id,appVersion='0.2',
+      execSystemId=system_def,
+      **pa #reintroducing modified job submission arguments
+    )

-All of the Job Submission Parameteres can be found here `Job Submission Parameteres <https://tapis.readthedocs.io/en/latest/technical/jobs.html#the-job-submission-request>`_.
+All of the Job Submission Parameters can be found here `Job Submission Parameters <https://tapis.readthedocs.io/en/latest/technical/jobs.html#the-job-submission-request>`_.

-Everytime a job is submitted, a unique job id (uuid) is generated.
-We will use this job id with tapipy to get the job status, and download the job output.
+Everytime a job is submitted, a unique job_id (uuid) is generated.
+We will use this job_id with tapipy to get the job status and download the job output.

 .. code-block:: text

     # Get job uuid from the job submission response
   print("****************************************************")
-  job_uuid_vm=job_response_vm.uuid
+  job_uuid = job_response.uuid
-  print("Job UUID: " + job_uuid_vm)
+  print("Job UUID: " + job_uuid)
   print("****************************************************")

 Jobs List
+^^^^^^^^^^^^^^^^^^^^^

-Now, when you do a jobs-list now, you can see your jobUuid.
+When you do a jobs list now, you can see your jobUuid.

 .. code-block:: text

-  client.jobs.getJobList()
+  t.jobs.getJobList()

 Jobs Output
 ^^^^^^^^^^^^^^^^^^^^^

-To download the output of job you need to give it jobUuid and output path.
+To download the output of a job you need to give it the jobUuid and output path.
 You can download a directory in the jobs’ outputPath in zip format.
 The outputPath is relative to archive system specified.

 .. code-block:: text